StanleyMasinde/twitter/README.md

 $env:Path += ";$dest"
 ```

+## Updating
+Twitter CLI can self update.
+To do that, just run `twitter update`  and it will download the latest version.

 ## Configuration
 1. Create a Twitter developer account at [developer.twitter.com](https://developer.twitter.com)
 2. Create a new app and get your API credentials